GabrielWhite808/GabrielWhite808/projects/ChessCompetition.md

 Represented Hawaii in the invitation only Denker Tournament of National Chess Champions 3 times with placement in the top 25 in the nation.

 Developed problem-solving, analytical, and critical thinking skills through years of dedicated practice and competition.
+Through rigourous competition with teamates, developed a strong team-spirit and teamwork skills.
+Won many team state championships with various teamates.